How it works

 Completion of the Challenge

-- Students can only enter through an IWitness group/class established by an Educator.
+- Students can only complete the Challenge once per school year, through an IWitness group/class established by their Educator.

 Submission and Judging